14 Bluetooth Mesh and Advanced Topics

 14.6.1 Troubleshooting Decision Tree

-Use this flowchart to systematically diagnose Bluetooth issues:
+Use this checklist to systematically diagnose Bluetooth issues:

 14.6.2 Common Problems and Solutions